Late Paleozoic icehouse: Greenhouse gas reduction

 The evolution of plants following the Silurian-Devonian Terrestrial Revolution and the subsequent adaptive radiation of vascular plants on land began a long-term increase in planetary oxygen levels.
 Large tree ferns, growing to 20 m high, were secondarily dominant to the large arborescent lycopods (30–40 m high) of the Carboniferous coal forests that flourished in equatorial swamps stretching from Appalachia to Poland, and later on the flanks of the Urals.
 The enhanced carbon sequestration raised the atmospheric oxygen levels to a peak of 35%, and lowered carbon dioxide level below the 300 parts per million (ppm), possibly as low as 180 ppm during the Kasimovian, which is today associated with glacial periods.
 This reduction in the greenhouse effect was coupled with burial of organic carbon as charcoal or coal, with lignin and cellulose (as tree trunks and other vegetation debris) accumulating and being buried in the great Carboniferous coal measures.
 The reduction of carbon dioxide levels in the atmosphere would be enough to begin the process of changing polar climates, leading to cooler summers which could not melt the previous winter's snow accumulations.
 The growth in snowfields to 6 m deep would create sufficient pressure to convert the lower levels to ice.
 Research indicates that changing carbon dioxide concentrations were the dominant driver of changes between colder and warmer intervals during the Early and Middle Permian portions of the LPIA.

 The tectonic assembly of the continents of Euramerica and Gondwana into Pangaea, in the Hercynian-Alleghany Orogeny, made a major continental land mass within the Antarctic region and an increase in carbon sequestration via silicate weathering, which led to progressive cooling of summers, and the snowfields accumulating in winters, which caused mountainous alpine glaciers to grow, and then spread out of highland areas.
 That made continental glaciers, which spread to cover much of Gondwana.
 Modelling evidence points to tectonically induced carbon dioxide removal via silicate weathering to have been sufficient to generate the ice age.
 The closure of the Rheic Ocean and Iapetus Ocean saw disruption of warm-water currents in the Panthalassa Ocean and Paleotethys Sea, which may have also been a factor in the development of the LPIA.

-The capture of CO_{2} through weathering of large igneous provinces emplaced during the Kungurian brought about the P3 glaciation.
+The capture of carbon dioxide through weathering of large igneous provinces emplaced during the Kungurian brought about the P3 glaciation.